• Skip to primary navigation

 for chic entertaining, serve mini stacks separately in individual ceramic dishes.

-The secret to avoiding a dry tian?
+The secret to a juicy tian?
 Bake for about 45 minutes - long enough to concentrate the juices, but not so long that the vegetables shrivel.
 If you find they're browning, cover with aluminium foil.

-If you love roasted summer vegetables, try these as a taste of the Mediterranean:
+If you love baked vegetables like this, try these for a taste of the Mediterranean:

 • Oven roasted tomatoes with mozzarella